longthannga/Blackjack/README.md

 ```

 🚀 About the Developer
-Created by Le Hoang Long Nguyen – A college student want to become a software engineer
+Created by Le Hoang Long Nguyen (Long Nguyen) – A college student wants to become a software engineer

 🔗 GitHub: longthannga